intbio/MolModEdu/GROMACS/nucl/README.md

 *Fig.5.
 Showing water molecules*

+The high resolution of this structure has allowed to define the location of bound water.
+In the articles with lower resolution this would be inpossible, but it doesn't mean that there is no bound water in it, it is just not defined.

 You will do the same to see the Ions except typing "ions" in Selected Atoms.

 <img src="../docs/ions.png" width="500">

 *Fig.6.
 Showing ions*

+Not only Na, K and Cl but heavy ions like are often used for proper protein crystallization.
+These usually divalent ions are very difficult for dynamics because they can polarize the space around them which leads to changes in water localization.

 You can also choose DNA or protein the same way as described earlier.
 Now  you know how to understand your PDB system.

 **The next step is to understand should we change water and ions condition**

+So, at first we will remain the bound water.
+Then you need to check the ions through VMD program or by reading the .pdb file.
+Once you have noticed ions you need to decide leave them or delete.
+In the chosen structure there are only Mn and Cl.
+Mn is divalent ions, consequently, it should be deleted because of the reasons showed above.
+Cl is not divalent, it is located in the places of high positive potential, so we are going to leave it.

+Then you need to check the **side chain conformation**.